 Water-resistant fabric and WeatherTec rainproofing keep things dry inside, though the tent’s high, boxy profile isn’t great in strong winds.
 Reflective guylines add visibility at night.

 Due to its weight (a bulky 25 pounds) and size, the Instant Cabin isn’t suitable for backpacking or walk-in sites.
 But it’s just about perfect for high-capacity car camping adventures.
 And the price – roughly half the cost of the REI Kingdom 6 – is hard to overlook.

 10. Cabela’s Alaskan Guide Model 6-Person

-Cabela’s Alaskan Guide Model 6-Person is another spacious six-sleeper with a unique design, but that’s about where the similarities end between it and other large tents.
+Cabela’s Alaskan Guide Model 6-Person is another spacious six-sleeper with a unique design that can easily accommodate an air mattress, but that’s about where the similarities end between it and other large tents.

-The product of a quarter century of field testing in the Alaskan wilderness, the Guide Model is the most durable, weatherproof tent on this list, bar none.
-Its geodesign configuration and super-tough fabrics withstand punishing winds and extreme cold.
+The product of a quarter-century of field testing in the Alaskan wilderness, the Guide Model is the most weatherproof tent on this list, bar none, and probably the best in terms of durability too.
+Its geodesic configuration and super-tough fabrics withstand punishing winds and extreme cold.
 You can absolutely trust the Guide Model on your next winter camping excursion, though you’ll also want a cold-rated sleeping bag and plenty of layers for thermal protection.